 Learnings: Driving in mixed traffic provides many learnings regarding how the other road users act, and what obstacles and challenges that occur due to this.
 How much interference with the service arises when a cyclist or a car overtake the shuttle.
-Does the interest in this technology keep interests among citizens; how long does it take for the locals to accept the service as a natural integrated part of the transport services, etc. Furthermore, many technical details regarding operation and the operator's functions are obtained.
+Does the interest in this technology keep interests among citizens; how long does it take for the locals to accept the service as a natural integrated part of the transport services, etc. Furthermore, many technical details regarding operation and the operator's functions were obtained.

-Køge Hospital (Denmark) 2018-2020
+Køge Hospital (Denmark) 2018-2019

 The pilot project at Køge Hospital is divided in three phases.
 The first phase of the project took place from May until August 2018 in the Køge Hospital for a duration of three months.
+The next two phases will take place in 2019.
+Details: